 But don’t forget about the fresh content on a single page.
-That in its self is a signal to search engines that you’ve updated a page, and quite possibly will continue to update the page, so they’ll visit more often.
+That in itself is a signal to search engines that you’ve updated a page, and quite possibly will continue to update the page, so they’ll visit more often.

-And if they visit more often, the more trust you get and hopefully the higher rankings to go along with that.
-If you don’t update often the spiders will extend the time between visits.
+And the more they visit, the more trust you get and, hopefully, the higher rankings to go along with that.
+If you don’t update often, the spiders will extend the time between visits.

 Another thing you can do is include a Twitter update on your home page.
 Or a list of recent comments or the top commenters:

-This works well by identifying a handful of pages as your strong link worthy pages, and then mapping out a strategy to update them on a regular basis.
+You can do this by identifying a handful of your strong link-worthy pages and then mapping out a strategy to update them on a regular basis.
 You should try to update these pages at least a few times a month.

 Tactic #5: Use Dublin Core metadata elements

-The jury is still out whether if and how much search engines give weight to keywords in metadata.
-Most experts agree that you should add keywords to your metadata just in case.
+The jury is still out on whether and how much search engines give weight to keywords in metadata.
+Most experts agree that you should add keywords to your metadata, just in case.
 And it is important that your keywords match throughout your metadata, from title to description, in order not to get punished.
-The same with using Dublin Core metadata.
+It’s the same with using Dublin Core metadata.

-Dublin Core is an open source movement started in Dublin, OH, and created to help prepare content for discovery for the future of the web, namely the semantic web.
+Dublin Core is an open source movement started in Dublin, OH.
+It is created to help prepare content for discovery for the future of the web, namely the semantic web.

-Using Dublin Core metadata, the theory goes, is that maybe search engines look at this code as an extra step that the content creator is taking to make their content as relevant as possible to a particular search.
+The benefit of using Dublin Core metadata, the theory goes, is that maybe search engines look at this code as an extra step that the content creator is taking to make his or her content as relevant as possible to a particular search.

-The other benefits of Dublin Core include that:
+The other benefits of Dublin Core include the following: